CoderDojoSV/mobile-games/section-05/README.md

 Then write a `detectCollisions` function that checks if the ship collides with any obstacles and make sure it's called by our `eachFrame` function.
 If any obstacle collides with the ship, call `resetGame`.
+You might notice that this function isn't defined.
+What should happen when you reset the game?
+Write a function that does those things.

 ```lua
 local detectCollisions = function()